MarcoCrepaldi-iit/mOISC-dRISC/README.md

 ![Quartus Project Open](./pics/project-open.png)

-Compile the design (double click on *Compile*).
+Compile the design (double click on *Compile Design*).
 After compilation you should arrive to the following status.

 ![Quartus Project Synthesis](./pics/synthesis.png)